JadinHeaston/php-db-backup/README.md

 # PHP Database Backup

-Only supports MariaDB (Version 10.3.39) right now.
+Only supports MariaDB (Version 10.3.39) and SQlite right now.

 > [!CAUTION]
 > Views are NOT backed up!
 Only the raw tables (data) are backed up.